centarro/commerce-docs/docs/v2/user-guide/promotions.md

 ### Usage limitations

-A promotion can also be limited based on total usage or on a per user basis.
+A promotion can also be limited based on total usage or on a per-user basis.
 For example, here we've limited a promotion so that it's available to only the "first 1000 customers", and each customer can only use the discount once.

 ![Example customer conditions](../user-guide/images/editing_promotion_usage_limits.png)